 Have you saved all of the discount codes from Shutterfly, Snappish, and Minted?
 Have you Pinned coordinating outfit selections for the whole family?
 Have you promised your brother-in-law, who owns the nice camera, a dozen homemade cookies for an hour’s worth of his time?
-All you need now is to find the perfect location for your holiday photos.
+All you need now is to find the best places to take pictures in Houston, Texas.

-We’ve curated this list of 18 Locations for Your Perfect Houston Holiday Photo Shoot.
+We’ve curated this list of the 18 best places to take pictures in Houston.
 Some ideas came from our own experience, some came from friends in the know, and some from good old-fashioned research.
 In the end, we are confident that you could close your eyes, point to any suggestion on this list, and go home with fabulous shots and memories you will enjoy for years to come.
 So, let’s get into this!

 For a beautiful traditional Christmas photo, this is the place to go.
 With over 40 acres of planted Cypress and Pine trees, you could leave with a treasured portrait and a fresh-cut tree.
 Adorable photo opportunities here abound.